Mount Pleasant East

 551 Mt.
 Pleasant Road

 Originally known as the Belsize, this heritage designated theatre opened in 1927.
 It was designed by Murray Brown, who moved from Scotland to Toronto in 1914.
 The original building had an opulent facade, a lobby with decorative arches, and a classical auditorium with plaster trim and Venetian-style box seats.
 It became a stage theatre in 1953, but then reverted to a movie theatre in 1971.
 It underwent extensive renovations in 1988 and reopened as the Regent Theatre.
-The Regent is one of two heritage designated movie houses still remaining in this neighbourhood.
-The other is the Mt.
-Pleasant Theatre to the north at 675 Mt.
-Pleasant Road, which dates to 1926.
+The Regent is currently closed for renovations.

 Hydro House on Millwood Road